On Tha Cool

 On Tha Cool is the second studio album by the American rapper Baby Beesh, released on June 11, 2002, on Dope House Records.
-It was produced by Happy P, Big Ice & Oral Bee from Da Playboy Foundation and Johnny Z. The album has guest performances by SPM, Jay Tee, Russell Lee, Don Cisco, Mr. Shadow and DJ Kane.
+It was produced by Happy P, Big Ice & Oral Bee from Da Playboy Foundation, and Johnny Z. The album has guest performances by South Park Mexican, Lucky Luciano, Jay Tee, Russell Lee, Don Cisco, Mr. Shadow and DJ Kane, among others.

 The songs "Vamanos" and "They Don't Even Know" also appeared on the album Velvetism.

+Reception

+The album was described by AllMusic containing "danceable beats", a reggae track, and some mellow tunes.
+The review concluded with a mixed review, stating that Baby Beesh was "floating in the middle" by how far the wording went.